ffilho/nodejs_demo-app/README.md

 ## Intro

-Assuming that you are, as I am, **a complete beginner in all this DevOps thing**, I'll clarify some subjects here, trying to make things a little straightforward to you.
+Assuming that you are, as I am, **a complete beginner in all this DevOps thing**, I'll clarify some subjects before we begin, trying to make things a little straightforward to you.

-First of all, let me introduce you my main motivation in writing this up:
+First of all, let me introduce you **my main motivation** in writing this up:

-Picture yourself as a old-fashion developer, trying to see how things works on this brave new world or else as newbie, full of will and doubts about how, where and when.
+Picture yourself as a old-fashion developer, trying to check how things works on this brave new world or maybe as a newbie, full of will and doubts about how, where and when.
 Despites the vast content available all over Internet, you'll have to grab a little from here, another from there **and at the end you may end with more doubts than when you first started.**

-> **The first scenario: that's my case.** I quit coding around 2007 didn't updated none of my programming skills since then - _until now._
+> **The first scenario - that's my case.** I quit coding around 2007 didn't updated none of my programming skills since then - _shame on me._

 It's not about absence of information.
-It's all about the **excess of good and scattered information** and how they're presented to people who are urging to learn.
+It's all about the **excess of good information and how it is scattered all around**.
+And it can be even worst when you realize that **real good technical material is presented in a very bad teaching way.**

-If you're (again) like me, the type of people that like to see things working first and then aim to specific doubts to better understand its inner works, you may be in trouble - _until now._
+>Do the math: excess plus scattering, multiplied by lack of empathy equals "I quit".

+How you can support learning if most part people of your readers **give up on learning due overwork trying to understand what to learn**?

 >I wanted to learn about Node.js and I learnt.
-I wanted to learn about DevOps and I learnt, also.
+>I wanted to learn about DevOps and I learnt, also.
-I wanted to put both things together, in a simple way and **I didn't find nothing at all about it!**
+>I wanted to put both things together, in a simple way and **I didn't find nothing at all about it!**

-Every single article or tutorial that I found lead me to complex environment or a too simple example on a particular tool. **Always too shallow or too deep** - never on right size for my curiosity.
+Every single article or tutorial that I found lead me to a complex environment explanation or to a very, very simple simple example on a particular tool. **Always too shallow or too deep** - never on right size for my curiosity.

-That's my main concern in this specific scope regards about how information is presented to the public.
-I truly believe that it may be presented in a _much more teaching way, replacing all information excess with a richer approach over the whole subject_.
+I truly believe that information may be presented in a **much more teaching way**, replacing all information excess with a richer approach over the whole subject, allowing my readers to **decide wich tool or technology is better for their own needs**.

-Sometimes, you just wanna test a new concept or idea, from the beginning to the end, just to see something working. **And that's the case here**.
+>I'll have to use some tools in this case, but if you focus on **why's and how's** and never on **where**, you will do great **whatever stack** you choose.

+If you're (again) like me, the type of people that like to see things **working first, this tutorial was written to you!** You will learn the basics to deploy your very first DevOps pipeline **from scratch to success**, identifying among all topics shown here which ones you like most and others that will **subject of further studying**.

-This tutorial won't make you a specialist on any subject but I assure you that you'll be **much more confident** on any of its topic after completing it.
+Note that this tutorial won't make you a specialist on any subject but I assure you that you'll be **much more confident** on any of its topic after completing it.

-> Furthermore, is better to know where to start and end rather search all over Internet, gluing answers togheter to fit your needs.
+> Furthermore, is better to know where to start and end rather search all over Internet, gluing answers togheter to fit your needs, right?

 That said, in this tutorial you'll learn:
 - The basic about DevOps pipelines;